Aboriginal and Torres Strait Islander viewers are advised that this website contains the names and images of people who have passed

 • Replicable – criteria can be applied at different points in time to assess progress in future

-The AJC RCIADIC Working Group developed the assessment criteria and approach, which was endorsed by the AJC.
+The AJC Working Group developed the assessment criteria and approach, which was endorsed by the AJC.
 The Project Team then provided detailed information for each recommendation which included:

 • assessment status from previous reviews